Tech titans grilled by Senate about Russian propaganda

 "We think of Facebook as a platform for all ideas," said Stretch.

-Some 126 million Americans, roughly one-third of the nation's population, received Russian-backed content on Facebook during the 2016 campaign, NBC News reported on Monday, citing prepared testimony by Stretch that was submitted to the committee.
+Some 126 million Americans, roughly one-third of the nation's population, received Russian-backed content on Facebook during the 2016 campaign, according to Facebook.

-But Stretch, in his prepared testimony, played down the significance of that level of exposure to content from Russian-backed accounts.
+But Stretch played down the significance of that level of exposure to content from Russian-backed accounts.

 "Our best estimate is that approximately 126 million people may have been served one of their stories at some point during the two-year period," Stretch said.
 "This equals about four-thousandths of one percent (0.004%) of content in News Feed, or approximately 1 out of 23,000 pieces of content."